-Your journey will begin a few days prior to Itikaaf at the Hashimi Hotel.
-This hotel is located in the heart of the Old City of Al Quds (Jerusalem) and is within easy walking distance of the Haram.
+Your journey will begin a few days prior to Itikaaf at your hotel either in the Old City of Al-Quds or just outside it (package-dependant).
 The days prior to Itikaaf will be spent acclimatising yourself to your surroundings and the people and learning your way around the Haram.
-Tours will be undertaken to various places of significance in and around Al Aqsa as well as the West Bank.
+Tours will be undertaken to various places of significance in and around Al-Aqsa as well as the West Bank.

 Bethlehem is widely regarded as the birth place of Isa (a.s), Allah alone knows best.